The New School: Academics

-Similar to many liberal arts colleges, The New School's Lang College has a "student-directed curriculum," which does not require its undergraduates to take general education courses.
+Similar to many liberal arts colleges, The New School's Lang College has a "student-directed curriculum", which does not require its undergraduates to take general education courses.
 Instead, students are encouraged to explore before focusing on a major, selecting topics that are of interest to them.
 An exception to this is in the performing arts, where students must declare majors at enrollment.
 Although all "New Schoolers" are required to complete core training—usually of a literary, conservatory, or artistic nature—students are expected to be the primary designers of their own curriculum.

 The university offers 81 degree/diploma programs and majors.
-The New School faculty teach most of their classes seminar style and the student/faculty ratio is 10:1.
+Faculty members teach most of their classes seminar style and the student/faculty ratio is about 10:1.

 Undergraduate admissions

 In 2024, The New School accepted 62.5% of undergraduate applicants, with admission standards considered difficult, applicant competition considered low, and with those enrolled predicted to have an average 3.59 high school GPA based on a large sample of college GPA data since the university has not published its high school GPA data for incoming freshman.
 The university does not consider standardized test scores, the university having a test blind policy.
 Those enrolled students that had taken standardized tests had an average 1250 SAT score (34% having scores) or an average 28 ACT score (16% having scores).